ankul-shippable/JFrog_Artifactory/README.md

 The integration will now be available to all your continuous integration.

 ### Add the JFrog Artifactory integration to your subscription.
-To add ECR integration to your subscription, do the following:
+To add JFrog Artifactory integration to your subscription, do the following:

 1. Select your Subscription from the dropdown burger bar menu on the top left.
 2. Click the 'Settings' tab and go to the 'Integrations' section.